Are you wondering how to contribute to or be featured in Business Insider – or other big publications?

 With a domain authority of 94 (out of 100) and over 114 million site visits a month in 2020, Business Insider is one of the most prominent media properties on the web.
 A full placement or feature in Business Insider means opportunity for visibility, credibility, and exposure.

-Business Insider is also one of the rare media properties that allows experts, authors, and entrepreneurs to pitch themselves directly to the outlet for consideration.
+Business Insider is also one of the rare media properties that allow experts, authors, and entrepreneurs to pitch themselves directly to the outlet for consideration.
 Editors at many tier-one media outlets will only consider pitches from publicists, PR agencies, or well-established professionals.
+Business Insider welcomes commentary and pitches from writers of all levels.

-If you don’t yet have any big media hits, or you’ve recently pivoted in your business and want to shout your glow-up from the rooftops – Business Insider would be a primo outlet to tackle that strategy.
+If you don’t yet have any big media hits, or you’ve recently pivoted in your business and want to shout your glow-up from the rooftops, writing for Business Insider would be a great goal.

 When an outlet actively wants writers to pitch, they often put together a “how to write for us” page.
 That’s the case for Business Insider as well; their write for us page is here.